If you apply to the council as homeless, it may put you in bed and breakfast (B&B) accommodation while it looks at your case.

 When can the council put you in a B&B?

-When you apply to a council for help as homeless, the council will have to decide whether or not you’re entitled to temporary accommodation.
+When you apply to a council for help as homeless, the council decides whether or not you're entitled to temporary accommodation.
 If it decides you are entitled, you could be offered a room in a guest house or bed and breakfast hotel (B&B).

 Single people are more likely to be put in B&Bs, although it's also becoming more common for pregnant women and families with children to be placed in B&Bs.
 This is often due to a shortage of suitable flats or houses that can be used as a temporary place to stay.

 If your family has to stay in a B&B for more than 6 weeks

 The law says that councils should only place families and pregnant women in bed and breakfast hotels when no other accommodation is available.
 If you are placed in a B&B, this should not be for more than 6 weeks.

 Complain to the council if you are in a B&B for longer than 6 weeks.
 Get advice from Shelter if you need help doing this.

 Use Shelter's directory to find a local adviser.